JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform.md

 ## Get started

-* Look through [our examples and tutorials](multiplatform-share-on-platforms.md) if you want to create applications or libraries targeting JVM, JavaScript, and other platforms
 * Start with the [Get started with Kotlin Multiplatform Mobile](multiplatform-mobile-getting-started.md) if you want to create iOS and Android applications with shared code
+* Look through [sharing code principles and examples](multiplatform-share-on-platforms.md) if you want to create applications or libraries targeting JVM, JS, and other platforms

 > New to Kotlin?
 Take a look at [Getting started with Kotlin](getting-started.md).
 >